 Aleksa Thomas ’20

 Renowned American poet Bob Hicok read from his new book “Hold” on April 2 in the Writers House.
-Hicok is the author of 10 books and runs a foundation that publishes Poetry magazine, which celebrates the best poetry and works to raise poetry and works to raise poetry to a more visual and influential position in our culture.
+Hicok is the author of 10 books and has published in Poetry magazine, which celebrates the best poetry and works to raise poetry to a more visual and influential position in our culture.
 Hicok read 6 of his favorite poems before answering questions from the audience.
 Hicok is known for his unique poetry style, which has a meditative feel.
 His stories range from personal to funny or sad.
 The audience’s reaction ranged from people intently listening to being a bit surprised.

 One of the poems Hicok read was called “There it is.”
-This poem was about his parents getting older and hope to cope with this, and includes the line, “The soul is missing you when you’re gone.”
+This poem was about his parents getting older and how to cope with this, and it includes the line, “The soul is missing you when you’re gone.”

 Hicok’s poems really relate to the audience in one way or another.
 One poem is going to be so much different than the next, and people are excited about that.